Director of CTEP, Clinical Associate Professor The Ohio State University College of Nursing

-Lynn Gallagher-Ford is director of the Center for Transdisciplinary Evidence-based Practice at The Ohio State University College of Nursing, where her work is dedicated to research, education and consultation focused on the development, promotion, integration, implementation and sustainability of evidence-based practice in both academic and clinical settings.
+Lynn Gallagher-Ford, PhD, RN, DPFNAP, NE-BC, FAAN is director of the Center for Transdisciplinary Evidence-based Practice at The Ohio State University, College of Nursing.
+Gallagher-Ford’s clinical background in maternal child health and nursing administration has spanned 26 years in which she served in a variety of roles ranging from bedside clinician to chief nursing officer where she gained extensive experience and expertise in teaching and implementing evidence-based practice in real world clinical settings.
+Most recently, she has been an integral part of two centers at large universities where her work has been dedicated to research, education, and consultation focused on the development, promotion, integration, implementation, and sustainability of evidence-based practice in both academic and clinical settings.

 She was inducted into the National Academies of Practice and the Nursing Academy as a Distinguished Practitioner and Fellow in 2013.